Anuja-Das/requirement-refiner-ai/README.md

     - Outputs an analysis report in JSON format.
     - Saves to `analysis_output.json`.
 3. **Agent 2 - Requirement Refiner**:
+    - Uses RAG-enriched Knowledge Base context to refine and correct the requirement.
     - Takes the analysis report and original requirement.
     - Rewrites the requirement into a clear, unambiguous format.
     - Generates acceptance criteria.